itnihao/graphite-alerter/README.md

-# graphite alerter like nagios
+# Graphite alerter like nagios